M-BilalMehmood/M-BilalMehmood/README.md

 - **Design Tools:** Figma, Photoshop, Canva, and more.
 - **Programming Languages:** HTML, CSS, C++, JavaScript (🐍 Currently exploring the world of JS and its applications).

-### 🌟 What I Do
-- Design stunning user interfaces and experiences.
-- Develop web applications with a focus on user-centric design.
-- Explore new technologies and keep up with the latest design trends.
-- Learning new coding styles and aspects daily.
-- Searching for new coding and technology trends.

-- <h3 align="left">Languages and Tools:</h3>
 <p align="left">
 <a href="https://www.figma.com/" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/figma/figma-icon.svg" alt="figma" width="40" height="40"/> </a>
 <a href="https://www.photoshop.com/en" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/photoshop/photoshop-line.svg" alt="photoshop" width="40" height="40"/> </a>